Install Indexing Service Locally

 docker-compose.yml

-file, which consists of all the images to build and start the various applications.
+file to you machine, which consists of all the images to build and start the various applications.

-curl https://raw.githubusercontent.com/subquery/indexer-services/develop/docker-compose.yml -o docker-compose.yml
+curl https://raw.githubusercontent.com/subquery/indexer-services/kepler/docker-compose.yml -o docker-compose.yml

 Important